-Os grid reference SE2085 6458.
-About 2 miles to the north of Summerbridge in Nidderdale, north Yorkshire, is Brimham Moor on which can be found the millstone grit outcrops known as Brimham Rocks, with many weird and grotesque shaped rocks that have been eroded by the elements over thousands of years.
+Os grid reference SE 2085 6458.
+About 2 miles to the north of Summerbridge in Nidderdale, north Yorkshire, is Brimham Moor on which can be found the millstone grit outcrops known as Brimham Rocks, with many weird and grotesque-shaped rocks that have been eroded by the elements over many thousands of years.
 The rock outcrops here cover between 50-60 acres of the moorland.
-These weathered rocks, boulders and tors have, probably since the Victorian Age, been given strange names - many looking like animals – others like the devil, druids and even Mother Shipton.
-A carpark is provided for visitors near to Brimham House (now The National Trust visitors centre) with paths weaving in and out around the rocks which are surrounded and partly hidden by birch trees, bracken and heather.
+These weathered rocks, boulders and tors have, probably since the Victorian Age, been given strange names – many looking like animals – others like the devil, druids and even Mother Shipton.
+A carpark is provided for visitors near to Brimham House (now The National Trust visitors Centre) with numerous paths weaving in and out around the rocks, which are surrounded and partly hidden by birch trees, bracken and heather.
 The site is now owned by The National Trust Estate.
 Brimham Rocks are 3 miles to the east of Pateley Bridge on the B6265 road.

 The millstone grit outcrops on Brimham Moor were first laid down in geological terms some 400 million years ago, but the erosion and weathering only actually began in somewhat more recent times – to be precise some 18,000 years ago during one of the Ice-Ages.
 Glaciation and sedimentation first played its part, then the elements like rain wind and frosts began to slowly weather the rocks into the strange grotesque shapes that we see today, and this has been going on since that time.
 The huge rocks have gradually formed themselves into pinnacles, buttreses, tors and crags – some of them being 50 feet high and weighing up to 200 tonnes.